CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

    You may already have this installed on your computer.

    Select the version appropriate for your architecture.
 On windows, you can determine this by going to **Control Panel** then searching for **System** and looking next to "System type:" for your processor architecture.
+Below is an example image:

    <img src="images/Install_environment_instructions_windows/Control_panel.png" width=600>